 Graduate scholarships are available for master’s students on a competitive basis.
 They are awarded at the time of admission and are primarily based on academic performance.
 All graduate scholarship recipients are required to maintain the academic terms listed in their award letter in order to continue scholarship awards past their first enrolled semester.

-Students who are admitted to multiple graduate programs are eligible for only one offered scholarship; it is the policy of the Polytechnic School of Engineering to not “stack” scholarship awards.
+Students who are admitted to multiple graduate programs are eligible for only one offered scholarship; it is the policy of the NYU Tandon School of Engineering to not “stack” scholarship awards.

 Doctoral students receiving research fellowships are assigned to research that fulfills the thesis requirement of the graduate curriculum in which they matriculate.
 They receive a living allowance and remitted tuition.
 Fellows must be registered as full-time students taking each semester nine or more credits, possibly including their thesis.
 Typically, funding comes from grants and contracts that faculty have secured from government agencies or industry.
 In these cases, the student’s research is also reported to the funding agency or company as part of the grant or contract requirements.